 Continued from Forbidden Mennonite

-“What the heck is a stalker anyways?”
+“What is a stalker anyway?”
 I asked.

 “Really?
 I don’t even have the phone number for the police and I have never even talked to a police officer before.
 What if they find out that I lied to him and put me in jail?”